Melinysh/melinysh.github.io/_posts/2016-02-18-what-makes-a-vimrc.md

 {% include image.html img="nerdtree.gif" %}

 ## Color Schemes
 [VimColors.com](http://vimcolors.com) highlights a wide variety of colorschemes for Vim.
 Take a look and choose one that fits you.
-I personally use [Molokai](https://github.com/tomasr/molokai) and like it (it's the scheme in the gif above).
+I use [Molokai](https://github.com/tomasr/molokai) and like it (it's the scheme in the gif above).
 Choosing the right color scheme can brighten up your Vim setup and make it more enjoyable to work in.

 ## Vim Jokes
 Here's a collection of some great Vim jokes I've seen around the Internet.